Find Grad Schools

 13% Women

 The 15th most popular school in the country for aerospace engineering majors who are seeking their doctor's degree is The University of Texas at Arlington.
 Each year, around 48,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in aerospace engineering from UT Arlington.
-Of these students, 13% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 8 people received their doctor's degree in aerospace engineering from UT Arlington.

 8 Yearly Graduations

 The University of Texas at Austin is the 15th most popular school in the nation for students seeking a doctor's degree in aerospace engineering.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to aerospace engineering majors at UT Austin.
-Of these students, 13% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in aerospace engineering from UT Austin.

 #15